 I recently worked on reworking old sections of my website to make them mobile-friendly and it is through that learning process that I have decided to learn more.

 Video Production, Media Asset Management and Network Resource management all require Project Management skills.
 It is for this reason that I studied several PMI project management courses via Linkedin Learning.
 Become A Project Manager is one of the pathways I completed.
 Linkedin Learning provides us with an affordable means of acquiring new skills and complementing and enhancing others.

 Visions Du Réel is a documentary film festival that takes places in Nyon, Switzerland.
 It is an opportunity to meet and talk with producers, camera operators, broadcasters and more.
 It is also an opportunity to watch documentaries.
 When I volunteered for this event I was at the media library help desk

 I was a volunteer at the 2017 IFSC World Cup in Villars Switzerland in 2017.
 This was one of my favourite, if not favourite volunteer experiences.
 I have a passion for climbing so it was fun to belay World Class athletes during several of the events.
 For the semi-finals and finals I was on camera for the streamed live feed of this event.
 My instagram avatar is from that event.

-This was another great event to volunteer at.
+The International Alpine Film Festival was another great event to volunteer at.
 My role was to make sure that people had the appropriate credentials to go into a screening and once this was done I could go in and watch every film at the festival.
 It was also notable because Claude Nicolier, Swiss Astronaut, was present one day.
 I enjoyed the content and I was given the opportunity to try parapente for the first time.